Understanding the Google BigQuery Interface: A Guide

 Preview Data Before Querying

-Many users, particularly beginners, often run queries just to preview data in a table, which can lead to high costs if large amounts of data (gigabytes or terabytes) are processed.
-To avoid this, simply click on the ‘Preview’ tab to view the data without incurring any query costs.
+Many users, particularly beginners, often run queries just to preview data in a table, leading to high costs if large amounts of data (gigabytes or terabytes) are processed.
+To avoid this, click the ‘Preview’ tab to view the BigQuery data without incurring costs.
+It is always best practice to preview the table before you query the data from a table.

 Ensure that SQL keywords are correctly spelled and ordered in your queries.
 Common syntax errors, such as missing commas, unmatched parentheses, or improper use of SQL functions, can cause execution issues.
 Double-check your syntax to avoid these errors and save time on troubleshooting.